-Use only UNLEADED fuel or UNLEADED fuel blended with a maximum of 10% ethyl alcohol.
-Your vehicle was not designed to run on E85 fuels that is blended with a maximum of 85% ethyl alcohol.
+Use only UNLEADED fuel or UNLEADED fuel blended with a maximum of 10% ethanol.
+Your vehicle was not designed to run on E85 fuels that are blended with a maximum of 85% ethanol.
 The use of leaded fuel is prohibited by law and could damage your vehicle.
 Do not use fuel containing methanol.
 It can damage critical fuel system components.

 Your vehicle was not designed to use fuel or fuel additives with metallic compounds, including manganese-based additives.
 Studies indicate that these additives can cause your vehicle's emission control system to deteriorate more rapidly.
-In Canada, premium grade fuel generally contains more metallic additives than regular fuel.
-We recommend using regular grade fuel.
-In Canada, many fuels contain metallic additives, but fuels free of such additives may be available; check with your local fuel dealer